Protection Grant

 • Traffic accidents, petty theft or sickness.

-• If the arrest or charges against the humanitarian worker are a direct result of obvious criminal activity of the humanitarian worker in question.
+• Cases where the arrest or charges against the humanitarian worker are a direct result of obvious criminal activity or flagrant violation of the organisation’s security policy.

-• If it is clearly and obviously not in any way linked to his/her work as a humanitarian.
+• Situations that are not clearly and obviously linked to the individual’s work as a humanitarian.

 The Protect Aid Workers mechanism as such is not a replacement of insurance.
-It is strongly recommended that organizations assure an appropriate insurance coverage for their national and international staff, covering health, accidents, and where possible, the damages resulting from violence or kidnapping.
+It is strongly recommended that organisations offer insurance scheme for their personnel, covering health, accidents, and where possible, the damages resulting from violence or kidnapping.

 The Protect Aid Workers mechanism, unlike insurance, does not offer guaranteed coverage or provide the right to any predefined type of support.
-The support is punctual and only provided for as long as there are resources available in the fund at the discretion of the team.
+The support is punctual and only provided for as long as there are resources available in the fund.

-The list of activities eligible for emergency financial support can include costs of (list not exhaustive):
+The list of eligible costs can include (not exhaustive):

 Other costs can be covered as long as they are justified to provide an appropriate response and cover expenses related to the protection of the aid worker from further harm.